Medical Policy: 02.04.55

-Analysis of mutations in the gene for epidermal growth factor receptor (EGFR) is considered investigational for all other indications outside of NSCLC, specifically for squamous cell skin cancer, penile cancer, and colon cancer.
+Analysis of mutations in the gene for epidermal growth factor receptor (EGFR) is considered investigational for all indications outside of NSCLC, specifically for squamous cell skin cancer, penile cancer, kidney cancer, and colon cancer.

 To report provider services, use appropriate CPT* codes, Alpha Numeric (HCPCS level 2) codes, Revenue codes and / or diagnosis codes.